-For targeted outreach efforts, if it has been determined that there is a specific need for Applicants for a specific program, or unit size/type, the waiting list may be opened only for Applicants to that program or unit size/type.
+For targeted outreach efforts, if it has been determined that there is a specific need for applicants for a specific program, or unit size or type, the waiting list may be opened only for applicants to that program or unit size or type.
 Applications for any special program will only be accepted from those applicants that meet the criteria for the specific targeted population.

-The Housing Authority will inform Applicants about available preferences when the Applicants receive applications and will give Applicants an opportunity to show that they qualify for available preferences.
+The AHA will inform applicants about available preferences when the applicants receive applications and will give applicants an opportunity to show that they qualify for available preferences.
 If an applicant submits an otherwise complete application but does not answer a question related to claiming a preference with an affirmative answer, that preference will not be applied.
 If the applicant later supplies a response or claims a preference, the applicant's record will be updated accordingly.
-The Housing Authority will not add preferences proactively; the Housing Authority will not add a preference that a family has not claimed.
+The AHA will not add preferences proactively; the AHA will not add a preference that a family has not claimed.